 3. Bad Customer Service Display

-Customer support area is a major place in the e-commerce marketplace and by making it non-existent or creating a poor page, online merchants do a big blunder to their business.
+A customer support area is a major place in the e-commerce marketplace and by making it non-existent or creating a poor page, online merchants do a big blunder to their business.
 The page should give complete info to all the prospective buyers in order to assist them in their buying decisions.
-Customer support pages if well designed guarantee terrific user experience and yes, also surges the conversion rate higher.
+Customer support pages if well-designed guarantee terrific user experience and yes, also surges the conversion rate higher.

 4. Poor Product Images

 In this era of technical evolution, we have become advanced with our computer screens, resolutions as well as visual designs.
 Even responsive web design has come into picture which makes it possible for the website to be compatible with all the screens.
-This change has revolutionized the concept of websites for the web designers and they have incorporated high resolutions visual designs for ecommerce websites as well.
-However, there are websites who are still not using large product images and resorting to low quality, small images for their product pages.
-As a result, this hampers the experience of shoppers who are keen to view the larger product picture in interest of their purchase.
+This change has revolutionized the concept of websites for web designers and they have incorporated high resolutions visual designs for eCommerce websites as well.
+However, there are websites that are still not using large product images and resorting to low quality, small images for their product pages.
+As a result, this hampers the experience of shoppers who are keen to view the larger product picture in the interest in their purchase.

 5. Keeping Contact Details Under Wraps

 If possible, go for multiple ways of contact.
-If the customers find contact form, email address, phone number, mailing address et al on your site, you will definitely gain their trust.
-Note that, the pricier the product, greater is the demand of your contact details by the customer.
+If the customers find a contact form, email address, phone number, mailing address et al on your site, you will definitely gain their trust.
+Note that, the pricier the product, greater is the demand for your contact details by the customer.

 6. Lengthy Checkouts